SruthiAlajangi-AlifSemi/alif_ensemble_iot_aws_freertos/README.md

  3.To enable specific demo application, uncomment demo specific macro in **aws_demo_config.h** which can be found in vendors/alif/boards/ensemble-devkit/aws_demos/config_files directory.

  4.Build the project by choosing **Build Project** from **Project** menu.

- 5.Run the .axf the generated on the board using debugger.

  ### Monitoring MQTT messages on the cloud